Rides

 Guided Ride Levels

-Here’s a brief description of our Guided Rides Levels.
+The document at this link here contains the details of all you need to know about our rides but this chart summarises our Guided Rides Levels.
 Levels 1-2 are aimed at less experienced riders, Level 3’s intermediate, with Level 4 for the more confident.
 If you’re not sure what level you are, start at 1 or 2 to see how you get on.
 Likewise, please don’t come on 1 or 2 expecting a pacey ride.

-Here’s a brief description of our Guided Rides Levels.
+The document at this link here contains the details of all you need to know about our rides but this chart summarises our Guided Rides Levels.
 Levels 1-2 are aimed at less experienced riders, Level 3’s intermediate, with Level 4 for the more confident.
 If you’re not sure what level you are, start at 1 or 2 to see how you get on.
 Likewise, please don’t come on 1 or 2 expecting a pacey ride.

 Week | Level | Description | Av.
 Miles | Av.
 Hrs | Min.
 Yrs |